|

 - flat versus round characters: E.M.
 Forster

 - computer-based RPGs are especially good at flat characters.
-Mrs. Macawber everywhere!
+Mrs. Micawber everywhere!

 - human players provide the round characters